sigasi/sigasi_insights/faq.md

 ## How can I update Sigasi?
 If you run Sigasi as a standalone application, the automated update system will periodically check for updates.
 When updates are available, you are notified by a pop-up window called UPDATES AVAILABLE in the bottom right corner: If you want to insta...

-## What are the system requirements?
-STANDALONE Sigasi is supported on: * Windows 7 and Windows 8 (32 bit and 64 bit) or newer * Linux: * RedHat Enterprise Linux RHEL 6 (64 bit) or newer * Mac OS X Yosemite or newer However, it should work on most of the recent Linux distribut...

 ## Where can I find the log file?
 Sigasi logs all internal errors to a log file.
 You can find this file in: workspace-sigasi/.metadata/.log This file is also reachable in Sigasi HDT itself via: HELP > SIGASI > OPEN LOG.
 The log file contains no sensitive information about your o...